TiMESPLiNTER/tsFramework/README.md

 Needed for the template module it parses html and builds an easy to access and manipulate node tree.

 ### logger
-Gives you the possibility to log to the screen, to a file or into the db.
-Manage different loggers which catch different log levels.
+Gives you the possibility to log your messages to the screen, to a file or into the db.
+Manage different loggers which can catch different log levels.

 ### template
 A very powerful template engine which can be modular extended with customtags.